 |Stable Release||Java SE 14 or JDK 14 was released on March 17, 2020.||C++17 was released in December 2017.|

-|Influenced By:||Java was Influenced by Ada 83, Pascal, C++, C# etc languages.||C++ was Influenced by Influenced by Ada, ALGOL 68, C, ML, Simula, Smalltalk etc language.|
+|Influenced By:||Java was Influenced by Ada 83, Pascal, C++, C#, etc. languages.||C++ was Influenced by Influenced by Ada, ALGOL 68, C, ML, Simula, Smalltalk, etc. languages.|

-|Influenced to:||Java was influenced to develop BeanShell, C#, Clojure, Groovy, Hack, J#, Kotlin, PHP, Python, Scala etc languages.||C++ was influenced to develop C99, Java, JS++, Lua, Perl, PHP, Python, Rust, Seed7 etc languages.|
+|Influenced to:||Java was influenced to develop BeanShell, C#, Clojure, Groovy, Hack, J#, Kotlin, PHP, Python, Scala, etc. languages.||C++ was influenced to develop C99, Java, JS++, Lua, Perl, PHP, Python, Rust, Seed7, etc. languages.|

-|Platform Dependency||Platform independent, Java bytecode works on any operating System.||Platform dependent, should be compiled for different platform.|
+|Platform Dependency||Platform independent, Java bytecode works on any operating system.||Platform dependent, should be compiled for different platforms.|

-|Portability||It can run in any OS hence it is portable.||C++ is platform dependent hence it is not portable.|
+|Portability||It can run in any OS hence it is portable.||C++ is platform-dependent.
+Hence it is not portable.|

-|Compilation||Java is both Compiled and Interpreted Language.||C++ is only Compiled Language.|
+|Compilation||Java is both Compiled and Interpreted Language.||C++ is a Compiled Language.|

 |Memory Management||Memory Management is System Controlled.||Memory Management in C++ is Manual.|

-|Virtual Keyword||It doesn’t have Virtual Keyword.||It have Virtual Keyword.|
+|Virtual Keyword||It doesn’t have Virtual Keyword.||It has Virtual keywords.|

 |Multiple Inheritance||It supports only single inheritance.
-Multiple inheritance achieved partially using interfaces.||It supports both single and multiple Inheritance.|
+Multiple inheritances are achieved partially using interfaces.||It supports both single and multiple Inheritance.|

-|Overloading||It supports only method overloading and doesn’t allow operator overloading.||It supports both methods and operators overloading.|
+|Overloading||It supports only method overloading and doesn’t allow operator overloading.||It supports both method and operator overloading.|

-|Pointers||It supports limited support for pointers.||It strongly supports Pointer.|
+|Pointers||It has limited support for pointers.||It strongly supports pointers.|

-|Libraries||It doesn’t support direct native library call, but through only Java Native Interfaces.||It supports direct system library calls, making it suitable for system-level programming.|
+|Libraries||It doesn’t support direct native library calls but only Java Native Interfaces.||It supports direct system library calls, making it suitable for system-level programming.|

-|Libraries||libraries have a wide range of classes for various high-level services||C++ libraries are comparatively with low level functionalities.|
+|Libraries||Libraries have a wide range of classes for various high-level services.||C++ libraries have comparatively low-level functionalities.|

-|Documentation Comment||It supports documentation comments (e.g., /**.. */) for source code.||It doesn’t support documentation comment for source code.|
+|Documentation Comment||It supports documentation comments (e.g., /**.. */) for source code.||It doesn’t support documentation comments for source code.|

-|Thread Support||Java supports documentation comment (e.g, /**.. */) for source code||C++ doesn’t have built-in support for threads, depends on third party threading libraries.|
+|Thread Support||Java provides built-in support for multithreading.||C++ doesn’t have built-in support for threads, depends on third-party threading libraries.|

-|Type||Java is only object-oriented programming language.||C++ is both a procedural and object-oriented programing language.|
+|Type||Java is only an object-oriented programming language.||C++ is both a procedural and an object-oriented programming language.|

-|Input-Output mechanism||Java uses the (System class) System.in for input and System.out for output.||C++ uses uses cin for input and cout for an Output operation.|
+|Input-Output mechanism||Java uses the (System class): System.in for input and System.out for output.||C++ uses cin for input and cout for an output operation.|

 |goto Keyword||Java doesn’t support goto Keyword||C++ supports goto keyword.|